coderefinery/IDEs/_episodes/01-introduction-to-dev-tools.md

 - **macOS** - *Code -> Preferences -> Settings*  (⌘,)
 - You can add your settings to **user settings** tab to override default settings e.g. add "editor.fontSize" to user settings and adjust it as needed

+- Note: As you make modifications, the settings for current folder will be stored under the **.vscode** folder in your current folder
 - You can use the keyboard shortcuts of your old editor (such as Sublime Text, Atom, and Vim) in VS Code.
-Plese check [here](https://code.visualstudio.com/docs/getstarted/keybindings#_keymap-extensions) for details.
+Plese check [here](https://code.visualstudio.com/docs/getstarted/keybindings#_keymap-extensions) for details

 ### Windows users